unit-mesh/auto-dev/docs/customize/team-prompts.md

 - OutputFile, the prompt will be inserted in the output file, `output-{timestamp}.{extension}`, the extension will be parsed from the result's language.
 - ReplaceSelection, the prompt will replace the current selection (since version@1.6.3)
+- ReplaceCurrentFile, the prompt will replace the current file (since version@1.8.6)

 ## English Examples